 [With regard to the statement that “these signs will follow those who believe:”] Such evidences were necessary in the first dawn of Christianity, to attract attention to the doctrine; but our Lord’s words do not mean that they were to be in perpetuity, as a continually recurring evidence of the truth of Christianity.

-John 14:12-14: “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
+In these verses of scripture, Jesus Christ tells His inner circle of 12 disciples, “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
 And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.
 If you ask anything in My name, I will do it.”

-In reference to John 14:12-14, Pett expresses the belief that this promise by Jesus includes the ability to perform of miracles.
-He also believes that the gifts of healing were restricted to the apostles and a relatively few other men living during the early church and now.
+In reference to John 14:12-14, Pett expresses the belief that this statement by Jesus Christ includes the ability to perform miracles.
+And, Pett believes that the ability to perform miracles exists today, but he expresses the opinion that, with the exception of the 12 disciples of Jesus Christ, miracles in both the early church period and today have been relatively infrequent.
 Pett states,

 “And greater works than these shall he do because I go to the Father.”
 How could the Apostles do greater works than Jesus?
 Certainly not in the field of the miraculous.
 Rather it was in the fact that they would reach out to many nations with the Good News, while Jesus had been restricted to Palestine and the surrounding areas.